chirpstack/chirpstack-gateway-os/docs/content/use/modifying-files.md

 Although this gives the complete freedom to make modifications to the root filesystem, it also means that once you make a modification a LoRa Gateway OS update will never "overwrite" this changed file.
-In reality, a LoRa Gateway OS update will still update the file on the root filesystem, the the OverlayFS will present you the file from the data partition.
+In reality, a LoRa Gateway OS update will still update the file on the root filesystem, the OverlayFS will present you the file from the data partition.

 To "rollback" changes, you can simply remove these from `/data/upperdir`.